INSIGHTS / NEWS AND BLOGS

 For those with leased offices, the opportunity to enact major change tends to come at the end of the contract.
 At this stage, you can begin to look for offices with sustainability initiatives that align with your own.

-You can also work alongside fellow tenants to put pressure on your landlord, who have their own net zero targets to meet.
+You can also work alongside fellow tenants to put pressure on your landlord, who has their own net zero targets to meet.
 Remember that you are the clients in this situation, and through collective action, you may be able to influence real change.

 You might find valuable: Simple ways businesses can reduce their energy costs